2025-UniD-Hackathon-Team7/sido_frontend/README.md

   # SIDO Mobile App UI

   This is a code bundle for SIDO Mobile App UI.
-The original project is available at https://www.figma.com/design/3tMBxAsW3hXjs3PeErLjOW/SIDO-Mobile-App-UI.

   ## Running the code